- Understanding control methods

 Conducting controlled burns should not be taken lightly.
 Burning is a dangerous activity that requires planning, coordination, equipment and trained personnel.
 It also requires an understanding of how fuel conditions and weather conditions, such as humidity, temperature, wind direction and wind speed, affect a burn.

 When utilizing prescribed fire for forest stewardship practices, consider the use of the Fire Effects Information System.
 This website offers information regarding how various animal and plant species, including invasive plants, react to fire.
-It also contains information regarding what intensity of fire is best for the management of these species.
+It also contains information regarding what intensity of the fire is best for the management of these species.

-Another website that may be useful in deciding whether prescribed fire is a viable management technique is the Nature Conservancy’s Global Invasive Species Team website.
+Another website that may be useful in deciding whether the prescribed fire is a viable management technique is the Nature Conservancy’s Global Invasive Species Team website.
 The website features Invasive Plant Species Summaries which give information regarding the management of various invasive species.

 Spot treatment with fire: Sometimes large-scale burns are either inappropriate or cannot be done because of high fuel moisture or a lack of fuel to carry a fire.
 In such situations, spot-treating plants that are vulnerable to fire may be preferred.
 A propane torch with a long wand works well in these situations and can be used to treat individual plants or small groups of plants.